Thank you to Legal Aid of North Carolina with a special thank you to their intern, Samuel Deese, for reviewing and updating this content.

 8.3.4 – Home Repair Scams

-Before signing any contract make sure the contract is a detailed written contact that addresses:
+Before signing any contract make sure the contract is a detailed written contact that specifies:

 – All the materials that will be used in terms of quality, quantity, color, size and/or brand name.

-– The work is to be performed in accordance with all applicable building codes and zoning regulations.
-If you are remodeling, check with the Building & Safety Dept. to find out what permits are needed to proceed with your project.
+– The contract with your builder or remodeler should state that the work is to be performed in accordance with all applicable building codes and zoning regulations.
+If you are remodeling, check with the Building & Safety Department to find out what permits are needed to proceed with your project.

 – Do not sign a partial or blank contract!
 Read each clause carefully and ask any questions you may have before signing.
 Then, retain a copy of the contract as soon as you sign and file it in your records.